Giving Compass’ Take:

 • Bill Hansen puts into perspective that college students’ lives are much different than they used to be.
 More students are working and going to school, and need the internship and job experience before graduating.

 • Why is it important for institutions to be cognizant of the changing student dynamics?
-How can philanthropists collaborate with colleges and universities to provide more support for students who are working or students who are seeking to job opportunities?
+How can philanthropists collaborate with colleges and universities to provide more support for working students?

 • Innovation in higher education is the current trend that will hopefully lead to more access and effective change for the students who need it.